micro-os-plus/architecture-riscv-xpack/README.md

 ## Developer info

+### Overview

 This source xPack provides general RISC-V definitions and will eventually include the implementation for a hardware abstraction layer, which, for RISC-V is not yet standardized.

 ### Status

-The µOS++ RISC-V definitions are fully functional for simple semihosted applications.
+The **architecture-riscv** source library is fully functional, but minimalistic, for running semihosted tests.

 ### Design details